 We may add to or change these conditions of use by revising this page.
 It is your responsibility as a user to ensure that you are aware of any such changes from time to time.
 Changes will become effective 24 hours after first posting and you will be deemed to have accepted any change if you continue to access the Site after that time.

-Requests to republish any of the Content and to use quotations or extracts published by Cedar Communications should be addressed to the Syndications Department at the following address: Cedar Communications Ltd, 85 Strand, London WC2R 0DW, United Kingdom.
+Requests to republish any of the content and to use quotations or extracts published by Cedar Communications should be addressed to the Syndications Department at the following address: Bankside 3, 90-100 Southwark Street, London SE1 0SW, United Kingdom.

 The Cedar Communications name and logo are registered trademarks.